psmd-iberutaru/OpihiExarata/docs/source/user/command_line.rst

 Action syntax: ``manual``, ``m``.

 This opens up the manual mode GUI.
-This is used when the user wants to utilize the manual (asteroid viewfinding) of Opihi and OpihiExarata.
+This is used when the user wants to utilize the manual (asteroid view-finding) of Opihi and OpihiExarata.
 Or, alternatively, the user wants to manually operate the photometric monitoring mode.